This post is part of our New Zealand adventures series:

-It may not look like it from the street but it’s stylish, spacious, has many places where you can seat and relax and big bed with lots of pillows.
+It may not look like it from the street but it’s stylish, spacious, has many places where you can sit and relax and a big bed with lots of pillows.
 Unfortunately due to a windy, rainy weather we were unable to use the terrace, but it looked like a great place to enjoy a glass of wine in the afternoon, sitting on a bench-swing and looking at sun setting down over the Rotorua Lake (don’t mind the smell, we got used to it after few hours).

 Location is also great.
 Easy to drive in and out of the town and a short walk from eat street where you can find all sorts of restaurants.

 After a quick research we went to a Moroccan restaurant but, being Monday, it was closed.
 We ended up in a random Thai place.
 Thai in a small town in New Zealand?
 That can’t be good… but surprise surprise, it was very tasty.
 Curry reminded me of the great ones we had in Rawai (Phuket) earlier this year, so it was definitely a good sign.
 Very enjoyable meal.

 Paid: NZD $62/dinner & beer for 2

 I had a steak craving and we had a choice of two restaurants serving steaks – we picked the one closest to our apartment.
 Well prepared meat, staff knowledgeable about local beers and a nice dinner overall.
 My sauce was a bit disappointing though.